-Similarly, dirty mirrors reflect the lights of the cars behind you and could produce glare in your eyes.
+Similarly, dirty mirrors distort the reflection of the lights from the cars behind you and could produce glare in your eyes.

 On the topic of eyesight, it’s also just silly to be driving around at night wearing tinted glasses.
-We know, that ad you saw on TV once said that yellow-tinted or polarised lenses help you see better at night.
-They really don’t.
-If you do wear glasses, it’s better to get a prescription pair with an anti-reflective coating.
+We know, that infomercial you saw on TV once said that yellow-tinted or polarised lenses help you see better at night, but any optometrist would tell you that they really don’t.
+If you do wear glasses, it’s better to get a prescription pair, from a qualified optometrist, with an anti-reflective coating.

 The eyes of animals, fortunately for us, show up in the dark way before we see the animal itself.
 You’ll encounter many animals as you make your way down South African roads.
 Cows, sheep, baboons and a host of other creatures could make their way onto our highways.
 Learn to keep an eye out for the tell-tale signs – two bright little spots that show up in your headlights.